FormidableLabs/victory/docs/victory-theme/ecology.md

 ReactDOM.render(<App/>, mountNode);
 ```

-Other chart types, like VictoryCandlestick and VictoryPie, require that props be a part of their theme object.
+[VictoryCandlestick][] has a special theme object with both style and props sub-objects.
+This is how you alter VictoryCandlestick's ```candleColors``` prop within a theme.

 ```playground_norender
 class App extends React.Component {